See the attachment Integrated Planning Calendar below

 - RISE: Athabasca University’s Digital Transformation: Our 5 Year IT Strategy

-AU’s foundational plans contribute to a “priorities portfolio” – institutional-level academic and operational priorities that will drive our Imagine strategic directions forward.
-The Priorities Portfolio impacts AU’s rolling operational and financial plans as well as performance planning as it is linked to our capital and resources planning.
-To view AU’s FY 2019-2020 Priorities Portfolio click here
+AU’s foundational plans contribute to a “priorities portfolio” – institutional-level academic and operational priorities that contribute to the manifestation of Imagine.
+The priorities are responsive to the strategic, academic, and research goals of our institution.
+Developed annually, the Priorities Portfolio impacts AU’s rolling operational and financial plans as well as performance planning as it is linked to our capital and resource planning.
+To view AU’s FY 2020-2021 Priorities Portfolio click here.

 Assessment is a key pillar of Integrated Planning as it helps us determine whether we are on track or need to make adjustments and course corrections in our planning efforts, both at the strategic and operational levels.
 The university is currently aligning measurement and assessment activities through a project focused on developing institution‐level KPIs that are central to the objectives of the Imagine Plan.
 The KPI’s will be used as benchmarks to guide institutional planning through 2022.